Deepest-Project/README/README.md

 In each project team, team members can **discuss/share** about their project and **track** their project progress.
 Note that, all of these are visible to Deepest members.

 If the project team repository is builded, please add repository in the project team page.
+(Only for public repo.)

 ### How to make repository?
 1. **Fork or build** the repository in **oraganization main page**.